Describe XHCI hand-off. Should you make it active?

 Briefly stated, the USB 2.0 interface is another name for the EHCI interface.
 If your computer is USB 2.0 compatible, you can connect the USB devices you use to it.

-What sets EHCI and XHCI different
+Deference between EHCI and XHCI

 The extensible host controller interface (XHCI), a USB host controller, was created by Intel.
 The XHCI master control USB protocol, which is primarily targeted at USB 3.0 but also compatible with USB 2.0 devices, is the one utilized by Intel Xinyi 100 series CPUs.